 A big flat NOTHING will change with how your credit is reported during the Government shut down.
-All of your payments, balances, inquiries, open accounts, despite negatives Epsom, a curls.
-Years will THIS use collections and all other personal information will continue to get reported by the data furnishers as normal.
+All of your payments, balances, inquiries, open accounts, collections, and all other personal information will continue to get reported by the data furnishers as normal.
 Banks will continue to access your credit report when you apply for credit the same as always.

 So, where does all the confusion about the credit bureaus being associated with the Government come from?
 Let’s compare some other bureaus and you can be the judge.

 |The Alcohol and Tobacco Tax and Trade BUREAU||YES|

 |BUREAU of Alcohol, Tobacco, Firearms and Explosives||YES|

 |The big 3 Credit BUREAU’s||NO|